• Skip to primary navigation

 Instructions

 • Cut bacon into bite sized pieces.
 Place cut bacon and bacon grease into a large skillet with sazon seasoning and sofrito.
-Mix until well combined and cook for about 3-4 minutes.
+Mix until well combined and cook for about 3-4 minutes on medium high heat.

-• Add beans and broth and cook for an additional 4-5 minutes until a sauce is achieved.
+• Add broth and cook for an additional 4-5 minutes until a sauce is achieved.

 • Add rice and salt.
 Press rice evenly so it spreads over the bottom of the pan.
 Cook until the rice heats up and starts to become crispy.
 Then fold the rice with the so all ingredients blend together.